Using Transformations in Device Mode

 RudderStack clears the token when the user logs out, that is, when the reset() API is called.

-While using transformations with hybrid mode destinations like GA4, Braze, Leanplum, or Rockerbox, you can choose to transform:
+While using transformations with destinations connected in hybrid mode like GA4, Braze, Leanplum, or Rockerbox, you can choose to transform:

-• Both the cloud and device mode events: By default, the transformation is applied to both the cloud and device mode events.
+• Events sent in both cloud and device mode: By default, the transformation is applied to both the cloud and device mode events.

 • Only device mode events: Access the mode field in your transformation’s event metadata and check if its value is deviceMode.
 Then, specify the transformation logic to be applied to the device mode events: